junxit/us-congress-bills-111/bill.md

   - **(1)** Subject to valid rights in existence on the date of the enactment of this Act, land designated as wilderness under section 3 or section 4 shall be administered by the Secretary in accordance with—
     - **(A)** the Wilderness Act (16 U.S.C.
 1131 et seq.); and
     - **(B)** this Act.
-  - **(2)** The Secretary may continue to authorize the competitive running event permitted since 1992 in the vicinity of the boundaries of the Sheep Mountain Special Management Area designated by section 4(a) and the Liberty Bell addition to the Mt.
+  - **(2)** The Secretary may continue to authorize the competitive running event permitted since 1992 in the vicinity of the boundaries of the Sheep Mountain Special Management Area designated by section 4(a), the Sheep Mountain Wilderness Area designated by section 4(f), and the Liberty Bell addition to the Mt.
 Sneffels Wilderness designated by section 3(a)(2) in a manner compatible with the preservation of such areas as wilderness.
 - **(b)** *Effective Date of the Wilderness Act* With respect to land designated as wilderness under section 3 or section 4, any reference in the Wilderness Act (16 U.S.C.
 1131 et seq.) to the effective date of the Wilderness Act shall be deemed to be a reference to the date of the enactment of this Act or the date of the Secretary designating the land as wilderness.
 - **(c)** *Fish and Wildlife* Nothing in this Act shall affect the jurisdiction or responsibility of the State with respect to wildlife and fish.
 - **(d)** *No Buffer Zones*